-How to Design a Coworking Space: An Interview With Grid.Works
+How to Design a Coworking Space: An Interview With the Grid.Works

-Grid.Works, a coworking space in Phoenix launched by The Grid, embraces unique design elements and modern technology to give its members the best possible experience.
-We asked them some questions for our monthly spotlight about their inspiring space:
+The Grid.Works, a coworking space in Phoenix that is operated by The Grid, embraces unique design elements and modern technology to give its members the best possible experience.
+To help aspiring coworkers design their own spaces, we asked the team behind the Grid.Works about their inspiring ideas:

 Phoenix is growing and becoming a more walkable and diverse city.
-The Central Avenue corridor (7th Ave to 7th Street) has seen a bloom of new retail and restaurants.
-People are moving back into the older, more walkable neighborhoods.
-There were no flex or co-work opportunities in the area.
-The Grid fills the void in the Uptown/Central Phoenix market.
+The Central Avenue corridor—7th Avenue to 7th Street—has seen a bloom of new retail and restaurants.
+People are moving back into the older, more walkable neighborhoods, and there were no flex or coworking opportunities in the area.
+The Grid fills the void in the market.

-How did you choose the furniture and overall design of the space?
+How did you choose the furniture and design?

 We put ourselves in the position of a member.
 We know that location, access and parking are very important.
 We also realize sound abatement, lighting and varieties of space are important.
 We built this space from scratch, so we had the ability to incorporate best design practices rather than retrofitting an existing space.
-I think too many co-work operators try to fit a square peg in a round hole by trying to retrofit “cool and comfortable” into a space that has too many constraints.
+Too many coworking operators try to fit a square peg in a round hole by trying to retrofit “cool and comfortable” into a space that has too many constraints.

-There are two budgets: Build out and operations.
-Build out is a construction/furniture and fixture budgeting process – lots of input from professionals.
+There are two budgets: Buildout and operations.
+Buildout is a construction, furniture and fixture budgeting process with lots of input from professionals.
 The operational budget is an evolving budget and learning process.
 You can start with suggestions from other operators, but it really matures as you tweak and pivot to make it work.
 Needless to say, we are always learning.

 How long did the entire project take?

-Build out took 6 months for the entire space and the building.
-But preparation (design, permits, bids) took 4 months of work before we started work.
-10 months total.
+Buildout took six months for the entire space and the building, but preparation including design, permits and bids, took four months of work before we started building.
+Ten months in total.

-Consider the function of the space and the real day to day uses.
-We often joke that we did not put bean bag chairs in the space.
+First, consider the function of the space and the real day-to-day uses.
+We often joke that we didn't put bean bag chairs in the space.
 Couches and fun furniture look cool, but the reality is that you don’t see them used.
 Those areas turn into art rather than work space.
-Secondly, you need to build around a core use group or identity.
+Second, you need to build around a core use group or identity.
 Having your space identify with specific types of members and lines of business will help accelerate the use and function.
 You can’t be everything to everyone.